smbmunna/inventify/README.md

 - Admin password: Admin@123

 ##  Technologies Used:
-#### Frontend:
 -  React.js
+- Tanstack query for state management
+- Various react packages like email.js, js pdf etc.
-- Tailwind as CSS Framework with Daisy UI as component library.
+- Tailwind as CSS Framework with Daisy UI as component library
-- Firebase for Authentication and Hosting.
+- Firebase for Authentication and Hosting

-#### Backend:
 - Node with Express.js
 - Mongodb for Database management.
+- Vercel for server-side deployment